 My instructor banged his tank to get our attention.
 He signaled us to follow him.
 We swam deeper.
 As we swam, the landscape changed.
 The corals gave way to canyons separated by sand stretching out into the deep.
 The formations looked like giant fingers resting flat on the sandy surface.
 We went to a depth of about fifty feet before the instructor decided to turn back.

 As we returned near the boat the instructor signaled thumbs up to cue the ascent.
 At the surface, I removed my mask and inhaled the warm salt air.
 As I waited for the boat to pick me up, I had begun craving more of what would become a lifetime passion.
 Not just an adventure, not just an entirely different world, diving inspires me.
-Scuba diving is freedom.
+Scuba diving is freedom and I was eager to dive all the dive sites in Belize.

 Which type of emotion does Scuba diving bring you… Fear or ecstasy?